opensearch-project/documentation-website/_ingest-pipelines/processors/ml-inference.md

 layout: default
 title: ML inference
 parent: Ingest processors
-nav_order: 240
+nav_order: 215
 redirect_from:
 - /api-reference/ingest-apis/processors/ml-inference/
 ---

 # ML inference processor

-The `ml_inference` processor is used to generate inferences from machine learning (ML) models connected to the [OpenSearch ML Commons plugin]({{site.url}}{{site.baseurl}}/ml-commons-plugin/).
-The inferences are added as new fields to the ingested documents.
+The `ml_inference` processor is used to invoke machine learning (ML) models registered in the [OpenSearch ML Commons plugin]({{site.url}}{{site.baseurl}}/ml-commons-plugin/).
+The model outputs are added as new fields to the ingested documents.

 **PREREQUISITE**<br>
-Before using the `ml_inference` processor, you must have either a local ML model hosted on your OpenSearch cluster or a remote model connected to your OpenSearch cluster through the ML Commons plugin.

-For more information on remote models, see [Connecting to externally hosted models]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/index/).
+Before using the `ml_inference` processor, you must have either a local ML model hosted on your OpenSearch cluster or an externally hosted model connected to your OpenSearch cluster through the ML Commons plugin.
+For more information about local models, see [Using ML models within OpenSearch]({{site.url}}{{site.baseurl}}/ml-commons-plugin/using-ml-models/).
+For more information about externally hosted models, see [Connecting to externally hosted models]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/index/).

-For more information on local models, see [Using ML models within OpenSearch]({{site.url}}{{site.baseurl}}/ml-commons-plugin/using-ml-models/).
+{: .note}

 ## Syntax